aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/presentation/_index.md

 | [`replace_regex`](/slides/python-net/aspose.slides/presentation/replace_regex/#str-str) | Replaces all matches of the regular expression with the specified string. |

+### Examples

+The following example shows how to create PowerPoint Presentation.

+             The following example shows how to open and save Presentation.

 ### See Also
 * module [`aspose.slides`](/slides/python-net/aspose.slides)
 * library [`Aspose.Slides`](/slides/python-net)